jvaelen/2048/README.md

 2. Open Qt Creator, File > Open File or Project... > Locate `ExpGame.pro` and select it
 3. Build project
 4. Run

+Alternatively, if you want to build outside of Qt Creator, this is possible as long as your system has both `qmake` and `make`.
+In that case, just run `qmake && make` in the checked out repository.